Marvel's Spider-Man: Marvel's Spider-Man: Miles Morales (2020)

 Marvel's Spider-Man: Miles Morales was released in November 2020 on the PlayStation 4, and as a launch title for the PlayStation 5, and was released for Windows in November 2022.
 It follows Parker's friend Miles Morales, who acquired similar spider-based powers at the end of the first game and was subsequently trained by Parker.
 When both Parker and Mary Jane Watson go on an excursion to Symkaria for a few weeks, Miles is left to defend New York as its sole Spider-Man, and must protect his new home, Harlem, after it becomes caught in the crossfire of a war between the Roxxon Energy Corporation and a high-tech criminal army called the Underground, led by the mysterious Tinkerer.

 Marvel's Spider-Man 2 (2023)

-Marvel's Spider-Man 2 is set to release on the PlayStation 5 in mid-2023.
-It will feature both Peter Parker and Miles Morales as its main playable protagonists, with the characters Venom and Kraven the Hunter appearing as the game's primary antagonists.

-Standalone games (2020–present)
+Marvel's Spider-Man 2 launched on the PlayStation 5 in October 2023.
+It depicts Peter Parker and Miles Morales struggling to navigate their respective futures while balancing their personal lives with their duties to the city as Spider-Men.
+When the Hunters, a private mercenary group led by Sergei "Kraven" Kravinoff arrive and transform New York into a hunting ground for the Spider-Men and their rogues, Peter and Miles must combat a variety of villains while the former comes into contact with Venom, an extraterrestrial symbiote that bonds to Parker and negatively influences him.